LoopFlow — User Manual

 of 25 iterations applies.

-- **A `done when` test never passes** — the default test command is `npm test -- <target>`;
+- **A `done when` test never passes** — if your runner isn't npm-style (see

 - **A migration/push happened that you didn't want** — add it to the policy: